German childhood in World War II: History

-In 2003 – almost sixty years after the end of the war – Ermann, who describes himself as a "typical war child", launched Project War Childhood at the Ludwig Maximilian University of Munich.
+In 2003 – almost sixty years after the end of the war – Ermann, who describes himself as a "typical war child", launched Project War Childhood at LMU Munich.
 He was joined by a prominent international scientific advisory board.
 In 2009 the project was completed with a series of scientific publications.

 There is an overwhelming number of war children who for decades have been treated with psychotherapy.
 Nevertheless, while there is hardly any literature dealing with the traumatization and the identity problems of the war children, the existing literature received very little acceptance.